 Citizens of over 45 countries can enjoy visa-free access to Uzbekistan.
 This includes travellers from the United Kingdom, the United States, and the majority of the EU countries.

 In general, processes for entering Uzbekistan have loosened up a lot over the last few years.
 Uzbekistan is working hard to position itself as a tourism destination.

-Even if you are not from one of the 45 countries eligible to travel visa free, you can apply online for an e-visa.
-Check the specifics with your country’s government travel advice before you book your Uzbekistan trip.
+Even if you are not from one of the 45 countries eligible to travel visa-free, you can apply online for an e-visa.
+Check the specifics of your country’s government travel advice before you book your Uzbekistan trip.

 Police Registration for Uzbekistan

 Quite a big headache of travelling in Uzbekistan is the constant need to obtain “registration” and proof of your whereabouts within the country.
 It’s not a complicated process really, just an annoyance.
 This basically means obtaining a slip of paper at every place that you stay.

 To obtain police registration in Uzbekistan, simply tell the person on reception at your hotel/hostel when you check in that you need registration.
 They will provide you with a slip of paper that proves that you stayed there that night.